ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

  This tolerance is determined in one of three different ways:

-1. If the absolute difference between the sum of the components and its corresponding total for the predictive period is less than or equal to the predefined threshold
+1. If the absolute difference between the sum of the components and its corresponding predictive total is less than or equal to the predefined threshold
 2. If the predictive total is within an acceptable absolute percentage of the components sum and an absolute difference is not considered